-Finally, we proposed an architecture combining all above detection strategies to make a full-fledged detection system for the entire local network quite similar to traditional IDS architectures.
+Finally, we proposed an architecture combining both detection strategies - the sniffer-based and the SNMP-based to make a full-fledged detection system for the entire local network quite similar to traditional IDS architectures.
 We discussed how our initial experiments indicate that, for attempts at serious network compromise that use ARP spoofing as part of the attack, the intruder is often forced to make a severe enough "noise" as to be detected by our system.